marvin-j97/ptree/README.md

 ```

 ## set
-Changes the value of the leaf at the given path
+Changes the value of the leaf at the given key

 ``` javascript
 const root = new ptree([